mmyers/eug/EU3_Scenario_Editor/Readme.txt

 but also suggesting fixes.
 Thanks also to Kurper and jdrou for making suggestions for the Divine Wind version.
+Thanks to everyone who posted feedback and suggestions in the forum thread.

 -- MichaelM